7 Famous Military Dogs: Patriotic Pups to Know

 4. Chips (1940–1946)

 Chips was a German Shepherd/Collie-/Husky mix that trained as a sentry dog for the U.S. Army.
-Chips was donated by his owner for war duty and was sent to training in 1942.
-He worked alongside the 3rd Infantry Division and, though he had many heroic acts on the battlefields, his two most famous acts actually happened on the same day.
+Chips were donated by his owner for war duty and were sent to training in 1942.
+He worked alongside the 3rd Infantry Division and, though he had many heroic acts on the battlefields, his two most famous acts happened on the same day.

 Chips is the most decorated war dog from World War II, having received awards such as the Silver Star, Purple Heart, and Distinguished Service Cross.
 Unfortunately, these awards were later repealed as a policy had been put into place preventing any official commendation of animals.
 Chips was later posthumously awarded the PDSA Dicken Medal (2018) and the Animals in War & Peace Medal of Bravery (2019).